Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

 # Perform
  ### * Attack VM without DDoS protection & analyze <br />
-Microsoft Support team executed TCP SYN flood and DNS flood attack on the VM without DDoS protection.
-Create a Microsoft Azure support request for simulation of a DDoS attack on infrastructure <br />
+Microsoft have partnered with [BreakingPoint Cloud](https://www.ixiacom.com/products/breakingpoint-cloud) to offer tooling for Azure customers to generate traffic load against DDoS Protection enabled public endpoints to simulate TCP SYN flood and DNS flood attack on the VM without DDoS protection.
+Create a  support request with [BreakingPoint Cloud](https://www.ixiacom.com/products/breakingpoint-cloud) for simulation of a DDoS attack on infrastructure.
+The team executed TCP SYN flood and DNS flood attack on the VM without DDoS protection  <br />

 In this case DDoS attack can not be detected as shown in below images. <br />
 To monitor from metrics to find public IP is under DDoS attack (Does not detect DDoS attack)  <br />